Stan Heptinstall: Professional career

 In 1971, Heptinstall sought a change in his academic direction and secured a two-year postdoctoral fellowship to study blood platelets in the newly established Faculty of Medicine in the University of Nottingham.
 He focused his research on the role of platelets in thrombosis and haemostasis under the mentorship of Professor Tony Mitchell, DPhil, FRCP, who was the foundation professor of Medicine at the University of Nottingham.
-Over subsequent years he was awarded a non-clinical lecturership, progressed to Senior Lecturer and then became a Reader in Thrombosis and Haemostasis.
+Over subsequent years he was awarded a non-clinical lectureship, progressed to Senior Lecturer and then became a Reader in Thrombosis and Haemostasis.
 He was awarded a personal chair in 1985, and gained the title of professor of Thrombosis and Haemostasis.

 For many years Professor Heptinstall was the main coordinator of the Clinical Sciences Homebase which contributes to the delivery of teaching for medical students studying for the Bachelor of Medical Sciences at the University of Nottingham, while continuing with his own research as the Head of the Thrombosis and Haemostasis research group in the Division of Cardiovascular Medicine.
 Following the retirement of Professor Bob Wilcox, FRCP in 2009, Professor Heptinstall was appointed Head of the Department of Cardiovascular Medicine in the School of Clinical Sciences at the University of Nottingham Medical School.
 He was instrumental in mentoring undergraduate and postgraduate students, postdoctoral scientists, and clinicians from the affiliated Nottingham University Hospitals NHS Trust who undertook periods of research in the Faculty of Medicine and Health Sciences.

 For 25 years he served as the Editor-in-Chief of the scientific journal Platelets (1990–2014).
 In March 2015 the new editors produced a special issue of the journal in honour of his contribution to the journal and also to highlight his scientific achievements.
 For many years he also served on the editorial boards of a number of scientific journals including the Journal of Thrombosis and Haemostasis.

-Heptinstall is an active member of the International Society on Thrombosis and Haemostasis and is a past secretary and president the British Society for Haemostasis and Thrombosis.
+Heptinstall was an active member of the International Society on Thrombosis and Haemostasis and is a past secretary and president the British Society for Haemostasis and Thrombosis.
 He was a founder member of the European Platelet Group which included working with and encouraging scientists in Europe, and especially through the organisation of conferences on platelets, many of which were held in Erfurt in the former German Democratic Republic.